|

 States.
 In a 2005 article for GQ magazine, Braide featured among the most

 successful and influential men in the music business under the age of 40.
+At

 the age of 16 Braide secured his first publishing contract with Zomba Music Publishing.
 In